iansnyder5/gis-portfolio/assignmentarcgisinsights.md

 ![Philadelphia Pain Pills - Buyers & Sellers](arcgisinsightsfinal.png)

-(The cluster of blue dots represent prescription painkiller buyers, namely pharmacies, in Philadelphia County, Pennsylvania)
+This map illustrates the locations and quantities of prescription painkillers (opioids) shipped from various distributors to buyers (pharmacies, blue dot cluster) in Philadelphia County, Pennsylvania.
+Data are retrieved from the DEA's prescription painkiller database via [The Washington Post](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/).

 ## What did you learn from working with these data and performing this analysis?